 But I think there might be more going on here.

-If finding your calling becomes a requirement for a worthwhile life, then it really can become burdensome.
+If finding your calling becomes a requirement for a worthwhile life, it can become burdensome.
 Rather than getting a job and starting to build a life, we can become preoccupied with a philosophical ideal.
-The idea of a calling can cease to be life-giving and exciting and can become oppressive.
-I have argued elsewhere that for a calling to be life-giving, and I would say valid, it needs to flow from a deep, intrinsic motivation to become who we are meant to be.
-Connecting with this intrinsic motivation requires some freedom to try things and to experiment, without being unduly pressured.
+The idea of a calling can cease to be life-giving and exciting and become oppressive.
+I have argued elsewhere that for a calling to be life-giving, and I would say valid, it needs to flow from a deep, intrinsic drive to become who we are meant to be.
+Connecting with this intrinsic motivation requires some freedom to try things and to experiment without being unduly pressured.

-When finding a calling becomes a requirement, however, it sounds to me like it has become driven by an extrinsic motivation; the culture or social setting has convinced us that a calling, or a passion to be followed, is necessary for us to have a valid and admirable life.
+When finding a calling becomes a requirement, however, it sounds like it has become driven by external social pressure; the culture or social setting has convinced us that a calling is necessary to have a valid and admirable life.

-This sounds oppressive to me and very far removed from the joy and freedom we should be moving towards, and very much contrary to the spirit of following a calling.
+This sounds far removed from the joy and freedom we should be moving towards, contrary to the spirit of following a calling.